This article was originally published in November 2019, but has been updated since.

 A just transition for workers

 The Roadmap seeks to protect and grow jobs through a just transition of Eskom’s power station and coal sector workers into new sectors that will be developed by the new energy mix.
-Many new jobs are planned in the downstream value chain, given the developments expected to arise out of both local and export opportunities to develop new energy sectors across the continent.
+Many new jobs are planned in the downstream value chain, such as manufacturing of renewable energy components, given the expected growth of new energy sectors both locally and across the continent.
 Retraining and bridging initiatives for workers are planned, with a social safety net for those who are not able to transition to the new opportunities.

 Recent developments at Eskom